Big Fish Games

-Big Fish Games, Inc. is a casual game company based in Seattle with a regional office in Oakland, California, owned by Aristocrat Leisure.
+Big Fish Games, Inc. is a casual game company based in Seattle with a regional office in Oakland, California, owned by BFG Entertainment.
 It is a developer and distributor of casual games for computers and mobile devices.

 In 2016, the company was accused of knowingly deceiving customers into signing up for monthly purchases without informed consent.
 It was also the subject of a class action lawsuit over its app Big Fish Casino, resulting in a settlement of $155 million after a federal appeals court ruled that it constituted illegal online gambling.

 History

 The company was founded in 2002.
 In 2009, it announced the opening of its European headquarters in Cork, Ireland.
 In July 2010, the company passed one billion game downloads from its online portal.

 In August 2013, Big Fish announced the closing of its cloud-based games service, Vancouver studio and Cork offices.
 In 2014, the company was acquired by Churchill Downs Inc. in a deal valued at up to $885 million.
 In 2018, Churchill Downs sold Big Fish to Australian gambling machine manufacturer Aristocrat Leisure for $990 million.
 In September 2018, Big Fish cut 15% of its workforce, and in September 2020, it cut nearly 50% of its workforce.

+By October 2025, Aristocrat Leisure sold Big Fish Games to a newly formed owner company, BFG Entertainment.
+Under BFG Entertainment's new leadership, Big Fish Games handed ownership of its mobile games Evermerge and Gummy Drop to publishers JetSynthesys and 7 Hits Games respectively, ended developer Elephant Games' support of free-to-play game Midnight Castle, terminated its contracts with hidden object game developer GrandMA Studios, and plans to open a new internal studio focused on hidden object games.
+In May 2026, BFG Entertainment was sued by GrandMA Studios for the alleged illegality of the termination of GrandMA's royalties, contracts, and distribution and licensing rights.